 Experimenting.
 Our work only becomes better if we try new things, be that new organizational structures, tools, procedures, policies, or new ways of working together.
 Usually, these explorations bring people together and make them engage in various processes.

 Transparency.
 When we are transparent, our collaboration becomes more efficient.
 Inviting suggestions, corrections, and feedback makes us share the work in progress and not completed tasks.

 Critical teamwork skills

 Know your goals.
-Don't isolate yourself from objectives and align your actions with the decision-making process and project goals.
+Don't isolate yourself from objectives, and align your actions with the decision-making process and project goals.

 Avoid complaining.
-Our brain likes to focus on negative things, and complaining can significantly affect the project's productivity.
+Our brain likes to focus on negative things, and complaining significantly affect the project's productivity.

 Don't waste your time.
-Having excellent time management skills can help you identify how time affects your project.
+Having excellent time management skills help you identify how time affects your project.

 Good listener.
 You have to be an active listener to make your team members feel valued and prevent misunderstandings.

 Adopt conflict management.
 Make sure to settle disputes among team members by using conflict management.

 Be enthusiastic.
 This positively affect your team members and ensure excitement ongoing throughout.